Risk-team icon

 See Defense requirements for file formats and for defense documents per dispute type.
 Be sure to address the dispute reason and provide information that supports your position.
 An overview of the order details is not enough.

-You must provide your defense documents within 18 days.
+You must provide your defense documents within 9 or 18 days.
 There is no opportunity later in the process to provide information or to update information you provided.

 Without 3D Secure Liability shift, it is difficult to challenge the dispute.
 Defense documents should only be supplied if all requirements have been met.